workspacebychristian/compass-mining-code-screen/README.md

 * **AWS CLI Configuration:** Ensure that AWS CLI is properly configured with the correct access keys and region.

-* **PostgreSQL Connection Issues:** Ensure the PostgreSQL service is running and accessible, and that the psql commands are valid.
+* **PostgreSQL Connection Issues:** Ensure PostgreSQL is running and listening on correct ports, and that the psql commands are valid.